zantuaw09/Python-1st-Project/status.md

 #### What problems, if any, have you encountered?

-Developing a fluid interface for the game and movement of surfaces -- i.e. the programming of motions like sliding books on shelves and actions like switching positions with other books.
+Found some challenge in developing a fluid interface for the game and movement of surfaces -- i.e. the programming of motions like sliding books on shelves and actions like switching positions with other books.
+Some of my initial ideas on how the game will be played have changed to best accomodate with the tools provided by pygame.

 As I continue development, especially as I shift focus towards programming the call number system of the game, I will need to continue refining this portion of the game and make it as intuitive as possible to make playing the game feel easy to pick up.